 Taylor University’s Euler Science Complex is LEED Gold certified.
-LEED stands for “Leadership in Energy and Environmental Design” and is a designation given by the U.S. Green Building Council.
-LEED is the top third-party verification system for green buildings, which incorporates environmental, social and economic benefits throughout the entire building’s lifecycle.
+LEED stands for “Leadership in Energy and Environmental Design” and is a designation given by the U.S. Green Building Council (USGBC).
+LEED is the top third-party verification system for green buildings, which incorporates environmental, social and economic benefits throughout the building’s entire lifecycle.

-Taylor is committed to being a leader in our community by practicing good stewardship and sustainability of the resources God has given us including prioritizing energy and water conservation, just compensation for all of our employees, and supporting our local economy.
+Taylor is committed to being a leader in our community by practicing sustainability and good stewardship of the resources God has given us.
+This includes prioritizing energy and water conservation, just compensation for all of our employees, and supporting our local economy.